Affray and Public Violence Offences

 - Maintain your innocence and say that you did not commit the act (although there is risk involved with this considering that there may be a number of witnesses especially if the act was committed in the public arena);

-- Say that a person of reasonable firmness would not have feared for their personal safety as a result of your conduct; (an experienced lawyer is needed for this argument as this is a very complex avenue to take to defend this charge)
+- Say that a person of reasonable firmness would not have feared for their personal safety as a result of your conduct; (an experienced personal injury lawyers Adelaide is needed for this argument as this is a very complex avenue to take to defend this charge)

 - Argue self-defence or necessity.